gagolews/clustering-benchmarks/.devel/sphinx/weave/noise-points.md

 handles such a noisy dataset.

 ::::{important}
-The algorithm must
-not be informed about the exact location of such problematic points.
+The algorithm must not be informed about the exact location of the noise points.
 After all, it is an unsupervised learning task.
 ::::